 WYSOYSINWYG – what you see on your screen is not what you get!

-So the first step in calibrating involves turning the brightness setting on your screen down.
-By doing this processing will be a far truer rendition of what you are after in print.
+The first step in calibrating involves turning the brightness setting on your screen down.

-Apple has for decades been known to be the leaders in beautiful clear screens (not sure if this is still true but I love my MAC’s colors).
+Apple has for decades been known to be the leaders in beautiful clear screens (not sure if this is still holds true but I do love my MAC’s colours).

-My Samsung 7 phone has an even more vivid screen and comparing the same photo on the two screens really brings home the difference in color.
+My Samsung 7 phone has an even more vivid screen and comparing the same photo on the two screens really brings home the difference in colour.

 Calibrating your screen to be “true” (as in human eye under all lighting conditions) makes for far more consistent results.

 We all know that there are hundreds of different hues of a any particular colour – take green for example.

 The only way to ensure uniformity is with screen calibration software.